• Skip to primary navigation

 📖 Variations

-• Swap the butter for olive oil and omit the Parmesan to make the dish vegan friendly.
+• Swap the butter for olive oil and omit the Parmesan to make the dish vegan-friendly.

 • Add bay leaves to the onion mix for extra flavour.
-Remove the bay leaves before assembling the dish.

 🥡 Storage

-Reheat: Place the dish in the microwave and cook until piping hot.
+Reheat - Microwave until piping hot.
 Alternatively, put the dish back into a hot oven to warm through.

-Freeze: Allow the potatoes to cool, then cover the dish with foil and freeze for up to 3 months.
-Allow the potatoes to defrost before reheating in a hot oven or microwave.
+Freeze - Allow the potatoes to cool, then cover the dish with foil and freeze for up to 3 months.
+Allow the potatoes to defrost before reheating them in the oven at 190C (375F) for 30 minutes.
+You can also reheat the dish in the microwave.

 ❓ Frequently asked questions